 You can export multiple graphs, such as all graphs in a folder or all graphs in a project file, to a single, multi-page PDF file.
 Choose File: Export Graphs and open the Export Graphs dialog box.
-Set Image Type to Portable Document Format (\.pdf) and Select Graph(s) to one of the following options and you will see a checkbox for Export as multipage PDF file.
+Set Image Type to Portable Document Format (.pdf) and Select Graph(s) to one of the following options and you will see a checkbox for Export as multipage PDF file.

-18.8 Exporting Browser Graphs to Video
+17.8 Exporting Browser Graphs to Video

-For Origin 2023, you can export a Browser Graph as a video (GIF, TIFF, AVI):
+To export a Browser Graph as a video (GIF, TIFF, AVI):